nalgeon/vaqt/README.md

 # vaqt: High-precision date/time in C

-The `vaqt` package offers data types and structures for handling time and duration in C, with nanosecond precision.
+The `vaqt` package offers data types and functions for handling time and duration in C, with nanosecond precision.

 [Concepts](#concepts) •
 [Creating values](#creating-time-values) •